Table of Contents

 For example, the insurance provider Cigna says that LASIK is an "elective, cosmetic procedure," and "most" insurance companies will not cover the cost.
 Insurance agents might prefer for you to continue to use glasses or contact lenses rather than participating in a surgery.

-An ophthalmologist interviewed by Michigan Health suggests that LASIK procedures typically cost about $2,200 per eye.
+An ophthalmologist interviewed by Michigan Health suggests that LASIK eye surgery typically cost about $2,200 per eye.
 To take advantage of the benefits of surgery, you may need to pay this cost out of pocket.
 Some companies offer financing, so you can make affordable payments each month until the final sum is paid.
 You might also use funds from a health savings account (HSA) to cover your costs.

 Questions to Ask a LASIK Surgeon